passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ### Fri 17th Feb 2023

-We have ideas for many improvements:
+We have ideas for many improvements.
+We have worked on the high recall training pipeline, as well as other refactoring stuff.
+We have added an command line argv parser.

 * [ ] create a training and testing log system, to keep track of both result, but ESPECIALLY training parameters.
-The number of samples is missing !
+The number of samples is missing ! create a proper logger, using the standard library of Python.
+At least 2 loggers are necessary.
+Both loggers write to the terminal.
+One logs all messages to rotating log files (can use 20 files of 50Mb), the other log 1 file per model evaluation (1 eval == 1 file), including training and testing params, file number, depth, provenance of files...
-* [ ] add exe command line flags to control training and testing.
+* [X] add exe command line flags to control training and testing.
 * [ ] new potential features "ValueNode position" and "related data structure size".
 Note that we think that adding such features is possibly wrong, since our approach tries to hide any information about the addresses, including address ordering.
 This can also affect the generality of the model, since the size of the keys, hence the ordering and position of keys in heap dump block may differ and surspecialize the model.
+* [ ] refactor the code (depht to file name), ...
+* [ ] Investigate why the samples and labels generation is so slow.
+Idea: limit the number of simultaneous thread, we think we are RAM memory bound...
+We have already made a lot of refactoring
+* [X] make another classifier with high recall
+* [ ] make bigger model (use more data).